ginkoid/dtesters-es/readme.md

 ### `import.js`
 * bulk ingests historical events from Trello into elasticsearch.
 Because of how the Trello API works, events are indexed in reverse order.
-* Define the `APP_TRELLO_BOARDS` environment variable to be the trello IDs of the boards which you want to ingest, joined with `,`s.
+* needs the `APP_TRELLO_BOARDS` environment variable to be the trello IDs of the boards which you want to ingest, joined with `,`s.
-* Define the `APP_TRELLO_START_DATE` environment variable to the ISO8601 date where you want to start importing.
+* needs the `APP_TRELLO_START_DATE` environment variable to the ISO8601 date where you want to start importing.
 Importing will go back from this date to the beginning of Trello activity, or to `APP_TRELLO_END_DATE`, whichever is earliest.
-* (optional) Define the `APP_TRELLO_END_DATE` environment variable to ISO8601 date of when you want to end importing.
+* (optional) needs the `APP_TRELLO_END_DATE` environment variable to ISO8601 date of when you want to end importing.
 This should be an earlier time than `APP_TRELLO_START_DATE`.